Fast Company Award for 2025

 ‑ Reproduced from original source

-Barclays invests in commercial heating and cooling experts HT Materials Science
+Barclays invests in HT Materials Science

 Barclays has made an equity investment in HT Materials Science (HTMS), the developer of Maxwell™, an innovative heat transfer fluid that reduces energy consumption in commercial buildings by up to 15%.